ashish-srivastava1983/momenton-challenge/README.md

 - A new VPC network is required to host the application
 -

-## Following is to be done to set up the "training" environment
+## Following needs to be done to set "training" and "production" environment for limited release.

-- Create a custom VPC network in austraila-southeast1 region with two subnets:
+- Create a custom VPC network with two subnets in australia-southeast1 region.
   - web-tier-network
   - app-tier-network
 - Create Instance template, defining: